ByteThisCoding/text-process/README.md

 * **Tokenizer:** reduce sentences to a list of stemmed words
 * **String Distance:** determine the edit distance between strings

+For more info on how to use + the concepts behind the implementation, please visit: https://bytethisstore.com/articles/pg/search-text-process

 ## Stemming
 Stemming is a process which converts a word into a common base form which may or may not be a word itself.
 For example:
 * running => run